Mohammad Mozammel Huq

-Mohammad Mozammel Huq (1860–1933) was an Indian Bengali-language poet, novelist, magistrate and educationist.
+Mohammad Mozammel Huq (Bengali: মোহাম্মদ মোজাম্মেল হক; 1860–1933) was a Bengali-language poet, novelist, magistrate and educationist.
 His writings were said to have been inspired by a "Muslim renaissance".

 Early life and education

 Mohammad Mozammel Huq was born in 1860, to a Bengali Muslim family from the village of Baweegachi, not far from the town of Shantipur, located in the Nadia district of the erstwhile Bengal Presidency.
 His father, Nasiruddin Ahmad, died during his childhood, and Huq was raised by his maternal grandfather in Shantipur.
 His talent at the vernacular examinations led to him receiving a scholarship.
 After completing his studies at the Tamachika Bari English School in 1285 BS (1878 CE), he enrolled at the Shantipur Municipal High School.

 Career

 He started his career as a teacher at the Ramnagar Vernacular School in Shantipur, before transferring to the Shantipur Junior Jubilee Madrasah (later Shantipur Muslim High School) in 1887.
 Huq has also worked as a teaching assistant at the Tamachika Bengal School.
 In 1919, Ashutosh Mukherjee appointed Huq to be the examiner of Bengali language for matriculation examinations, after noticing his literary talent.
 He was the examiner until 1933.
 Huq served as the commissioner of Shantipur Municipality for 40 years, and was its vice-chairman for three years.
 For 30 years, he was a member of the Nadia District Board's Education Committee and was an honorary magistrate of the district for 20 years.